-Attending sailing events (Cowes Week, the Royal Escape, Sussex Regatta, etc)
+Attending sailing events (Cowes Week, The Royal Escape, Sussex Regatta, etc)

 Everyone is welcome to join our club, including staff and both Sussex and Brighton University students.
-You can have up to two taster sessions per sailing type before you buy a membership, and they can be purchased for £5 in advance of a session.
+You can have up to two taster sessions per sailing type before you buy a membership, and they can be purchased for £10 in advance of a session.
 Once you've bought a membership, you will need to fill in a copy of our membership form for us, and so we can pass your details on to our partner club(s) for your membership with them too.
 If you want to get involved but aren't a student at Sussex, join our Facebook group to see all our events.
 If you would like to buy a membership, you will need to add both your chosen yacht/dinghy/combined membership, AND an associate membership to your basket.

 If you have any more questions, please don’t hesitate to ask!
 You can drop us an email at firstname.lastname@example.org and we'll get back to you, or contact us via our Facebook group.

-I'm Ben and I'm the other Yacht Secretary.
-I work alongside Zuza and Sussex Yacht Club to help coordinate yacht racing, and provide yachting opportunities for our members, including our end of year summer trip.
+I'm Jim and I'm the Yacht Captain.
+My role involves working with Sussex Yacht Club to organise weekly yacht sailing sessions as well as providing yachting opportunities for our members, including our end of year summer trip.